voxel51/fiftyone/docs/source/integrations/transformers.rst

         inputs = processor(image, return_tensors="pt")
         with torch.no_grad():
             result = transformers_model(**inputs)

         sample["predictions"] = fout.to_detections(result, id2label, [image.size])
         sample.save()

-Finally, you can load the `transformers` model directly from the :ref:`FiftyOne Model Zoo <model_zoo>`.
+Finally, you can load `transformers` models directly from the :ref:`FiftyOne Model Zoo <model-zoo>`!

 To load a `transformers` detection model from the zoo, specify `"detection-transformer-torch"` as the first argument, and pass in the model's name or path as a keyword argument:

 .. code-block:: python
     :linenos:

     import fiftyone.zoo as foz

-    model_type = "detection-transformer-torch"

     model = foz.load_zoo_model(
-        model_type,
+        "detection-transformer-torch",
-        name_or_path="facebook/detr-resnet-50", ## HF model name or path cache=False
+        name_or_path="facebook/detr-resnet-50",  # HF model name or path )
-    )

     dataset.apply_model(model, label_field="detr")

     session = fo.launch_app(dataset)

 .. _transformers-semantic-segmentation: